Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 What should you recommend?

-- [ ] A. two Azure SQL databases in an elastic pool
 - [X] B. **two databases on the same Azure SQL managed instance**    ✅

 #### Question 17